getsolus/help-center-docs/docs/user/intro.md

 **[Hardware](hardware/)**

 For the most part, Solus will work with the majority of hardware out-of-the-box.
 But there are always exceptions.
-The articles in this section are focused on those exceptions and how to get the most out of your hardware.
+The docs in this section are focused on those exceptions and how to get the most out of your hardware.

 **[Software](software/)**